immutant/lein-immutant/README.md

   `$IMMUTANT_HOME` environment variable.
 If no Immutant install can be located, the latest stable release will be installed.

-* `lein immutant test [path/to/project]` - Runs a project's tests inside the current Immutant.
+* `lein immutant test [--log-level] [--offset] [path/to/project]` -
+  Runs a project's tests inside the current Immutant.
 Runs the current Immutant with offset ports so it won't interfere with any currently running Immutant, deploys the project to it, runs all tests, undeploys the app, and then shuts down the Immutant it started.
 All tests specified in the `:test-paths` from project.clj will be executed.

   If passed a bare argument, the task will assume it is a path to a project to be tested, and will switch to the context of that project.
 This works when lein is invoked in or out of a project.

+  The test Immutant instance is started with offset ports so it won't collide with a dev Immutant you may be running on the standard ports.
+By default, the ports are offset by 67, but you can override that with the --offset option.

+  You can override the default logging level of INFO with the --log-level option.

   Note that the log output for the Immutant instance used for the test run will be located in `<project-root>/target/isolated-immutant/standalone/log/`.